Best Practices, Pros & Cons, Advantages/Disadvantages and more!

 Use a Mix of Question Types

-Incorporate a variety of question formats, including multiple-choice, open-ended, and rating scales, to capture different aspects of the topic and gather more comprehensive data.
+Incorporate a variety of question formats that include multi choice with open ended and rating scales.
+This will capture different aspects of the topic and gather more comprehensive data.

 Structuring an Effective Survey